YuxinxinChen/YuxinxinChen.github.io/_posts/2017-10-15-gunrock-cc.md

 I think let's run simulations.

+### DFS on GPU

+I read that DFS on GPU paper, it uses three BFS and some scheme to do DFS.
+Then we can not use Cong's DFS asynchronous CC on GPU using that DFS-ON-GPU techique since BFS and asynchronous seem contradict to each other.
+In DFS-ON-GPU paper, the BFS uses iteration synchronization.
+Not what we want.
+Pass.

 ## Irregular Algorithms??
 Ordered or unordered??

 Many problems are irregular since they use pointer-based data structures such as trees and graphs.
 So how's the structure of parallelism and locality in irregular algorithm?
 A major complication is that dependences in irregular algorithm